 Don’t expect to ride fast here — too many kids on training wheels, four-wheel “bike buggies” and clueless pedestrians wandering into the marked bike lane.
 If you’re not patient and willing to take it slow, find someplace else to ride.

 On the north end, you can continue as the urban setting gives way to a seagrape-lined route through North Beach Park and then onto a narrow Surf Road through a funky residential area.
-You can continue to within two blocks of Dania Beach Boulevard.
+This is my favorite part of the ride; it’s much less crowded and has m oretrees and foliage.
+You can continue all the way to the Dania Beach fishing pier.

 If you don’t pause, the bike ride will take about 90 minutes.
-If you stop for a beer or, as we did, to shop at Josh’s organic farmer’s market, you could spend considerably longer.
+If you stop for a beer or, as we did, you could spend considerably longer.

 Bike rentals on Hollywood Broadwalk

-If you don’t bring your own bike, you can rent bikes and surreys at The Bike Shack operated by &A Beach Services
+If you don’t bring your own bike, you can rent bikes and surreys at Sun and Fun Cycles.

 Things to do near Hollywood: